czdtech/fb-jf/src/content/games/sprunki-meets-the-cat-spell.de.md

 Sprunki Meets The Cat Spell ist damit ein besonders verspielter Mod für alle, die Katzen, Musik und das typische Sprunki-Feeling verbinden möchten.

-- **Save and Share:** Once satisfied with your mix, use the game’s save or share feature to record your creation or share it with others.

-- **Unlock Bonuses (Optional):** Certain sound combinations may trigger special animations or bonus tracks—experiment to discover these hidden features.

-- **Experiment and Adjust:** Remove or swap sounds by dragging icons off characters or replacing them with new ones.
-Listen to how the layers interact and tweak them to create a cohesive mix.

-- **Layer Your Mix:** Add multiple characters to the stage, combining their sounds to build a layered musical track.
-You can have up to several characters active at once, depending on the mod’s design.

-- **Drag and Drop Sounds:** Using your mouse, drag sound icons from the bottom or side of the screen and drop them onto the characters.
-Each icon activates a sound loop that the character will perform.

-- **Select Characters:** You’ll see a lineup of unique, animated characters inspired by the Sprunki theme.
-Each character represents a specific sound category.